camera-mc-dev/mc_grabber/docs/chapters/calib.md

      2) click the "Raw -> RGB" button to move all calibration data to the processed output.
      3) If "mirroring" your data to a remote host, re-run the debayer to ensure calibration files are mirrored.

+Note that each time you run the calibration tool ("Run Calib") you be shown the final calibration output in a text editor (Kate).
+The calibration errors are always written to a file `/tmp/mc_calib_err`.

 ### Calibrating from the command line